Archive for salvage

 Read an extract from Blood and Dust

-Blood and Dust is now available digitally through the website, at Amazon, iBooks … all over the place.
+Blood and Dust is now available digitally, at Amazon, iBooks … all over the place.

 And of course, Salvage is still available in paperback ($17.50 inc postage) and for Kindle.